thatboyreegan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines is a script that displays the first ten lines of /etc/passwd 6-third_line is a script displays the third line of the file iacta 7-file is a script that creates a file containing the text best school
+5-firstlines is a script that displays the first ten lines of /etc/passwd 6-third_line is a script displays the third line of the file iacta 7-file is a script that creates a file containing the text best school 8-cwd_state is a script that  writes into the file ls_cwd_content the result of the command ls -la